 - Cristin Beumer – Research administration

 Improvement of and setting standards for clinical phenotyping, building structures to collect well-phenotyped patient groups, e.g. based on testicular histology.

-Borgmann J, Tüttelmann F, Dworniczak B, Röpke A, Song HW, Kliesch S, Wilkinson MF, Laurentino S, Gromoll J. The human RHOX gene cluster: target genes and functional analysis of gene variants in infertile men.
-Hum Mol Genet 25:4898-4910 (2016)
+Borgmann J, Tüttelmann F, Dworniczak B, et al (2016) The human RHOX gene cluster: target genes and functional analysis of gene variants in infertile men.
+Hum Mol Genet 25:4898-4910.

-Head of Clinical Research Unit (CRU326) ‘Male Germ Cells: from Genes to Function’ (German Research Foundation, DFG, 2017-2023) including two personal grants ‘Novel genetic causes for severe spermatogenic failure’ and ‘Coordination and integrated analysis of OMICs data’.
+Head of Clinical Research Unit (CRU326) ‘Male Germ Cells: from Genes to Function’ (German Research Foundation, DFG, 2017-2023) including two personal grants ‘Genomics of severe spermatogenic failure’ and ‘Bioinformatic pipelines and integrated analyses’.

 DAAD PPP with Monash, Australia (2020-2021)